oscar-rincon/ReScience-PINNs/README.md

 The aim of this project was to:

-- Reproduce the results from Raissi et al. (2019) using the Python libraries Tensorflow 2x and PyTorch.
+- Reproduce the results from Raissi et al. (2019) using the Python library PyTorch.
 - Save the models obtained from the training presented in the article.
 - Visualize the training process with GIFs, Loss curves and L2 curves.